sheilakoo/Project-1/README.md

  ### Conclusion

- * Rainy days have a **significant impact** on the number of road accident casualties that result in **injuries but not fatalities**
+ * The correlation between the number of rainy days and total casualties was **0.72** (after removing the outlier, Feb 2014).
+This implies that rainy days have a **significant impact** on the number of road accident casualties.

- * Fatalities are likely affected by **other factors**, such as drink driving, failure to adhere to traffic rules, jaywalking etc (Motorist.sg, 2020).
+ * The correlation of rainy days vs fatalities and rainy days vs injured were -0.03 and 0.65 respectively.
+This shows that rainy days have a greater effect on **injuries but not fatalities**.

- * **Jan, Mar and Apr** consistently had high number of casualties with relatively high number of rainy days.
-Rainy days in these months are likely due to the Northeast Monsoon season (with Feb usually the exception being a drier month) (Meteorological Service Singapore, 2019).
+ * Fatalities were likely affected by **other factors**, such as drink driving, failure to adhere to traffic rules, jaywalking etc (Motorist.sg, 2020).

- * Though articles on Singapore road accident causes stated only human error reasons (Direct Asia, 2022; Motorist.sg, 2018), **the strong correlation suggests that rainy weather might have elevated those human error and resulted in road accident injuries**.
+ * **Jan, Mar and Apr** (Northeast Monsoon season with the exception of Feb being the dry period) consistently had high number of casualties with relatively high number of rainy days.
+Though articles on Singapore road accident causes stated only human error reasons (Direct Asia, 2022; Motorist.sg, 2018), **the strong correlation suggests that rainy weather might have elevated those human error and resulted in road accident injuries**.

  * During the **Northeast Monsoon**, the respective **government organizations** should practise more stringent road safety measures tailored to **motorcyclists and pillion riders, motor cars and station wagons and pedestrians**